Schlagonia/yearn-devdocs/docs/developers/v3/overview.md

  - Periphery Address Provider: `0xB1662c1E500610F5D14B8041FD5306bbD3D8EdEe`

 **If a contract has not been deployed on a specific chain it can be done permissionlessly using the scripts in the relevant GitHub repo.
-Or reach out to a Yearn contributor**
+Or reach out to a Yearn contributor for help.**